 Children also gain knowledge of different forms of art and discuss the cultural, historical and social contexts of art.
 They learn about the work of artists, craft makers, designers and sculptors making links between these and their own work.
 Our art and design curriculum enables our children to be creative and to be artists and allows them to appreciate and evaluate the work of a range of artists from their own and other cultures and other periods in history.

 We follow the National Curriculum for Art and Design across Key Stages 1 and 2.
-We use the Oak National Academy plans for teaching art and design, with teachers encouraged to adapt planning and resources to meet the needs and interests of their cohort.
+We base our lessons on the Oak National Academy plans for teaching art and design, with teachers encouraged to adapt planning and resources to meet the needs and interests of their cohort.

 Art and design is taught across the school by teaching staff who are all non-specialists in teaching the subject.
 However, the curriculum is well planned across EYFS, Key Stage 1 and 2 with support given by the curriculum lead and staff who show a particular interest.